 - The state of New York provides so much to do, especially for kids, from the city’s bustling streets full of authentic foods and endless learning opportunities to the lesser crowded corners full of mountain-filled state parks and iconic waterfalls.
 We believe New York is one of the best places to take children at this age, really allowing you to customize the perfect balance of iconic sightseeing, educational/historical attractions, and really memorable forms of entertainment.

 - Northern California is the fertile region stretching from Oregon to San Francisco, often overlooked for student field trips but extremely education-filled.
 This region holds the historic and informational gems such as the Golden Gate Bridge and historic cable car tracks, as well as natural wonders among the many national parks and preserved wildlife areas.
 You can go from seeing rolling hills full of vineyards along the coast to seeing iconic bustling city streets, making this one of our favorite options for larger student groups with a wide variety of interests.

-- Deep in southwestern United States your group can visit the sunny and warm state of Arizona, home to the Grand Canyon, Colorado River, and seemingly endless and truly unique learning opportunities.
-Arizona will provide your second grade group with a natural playground to explore, from mountaintops to deep natural chasms, as well as several different children’s learning attractions in major cities like Phoenix and Scottsdale.
+- Deep in the southwestern United States your group can visit the sunny and warm state of Arizona, home to the Grand Canyon, Colorado River, and seemingly endless and truly unique learning opportunities.
+Arizona will provide your second-grade group with a natural playground to explore, from mountaintops to deep natural chasms, as well as several different children’s learning attractions in major cities like Phoenix and Scottsdale.